14 May 2019

-Monyakshu, Near Nagaland-Myanmar Border.
+Monyakshu, Near Nagaland-Myanmar Border

-Current head of NNFC was Nuzota Swuro who commanded loyalty of a significantly large faction in NSC.
-A very large number of members of this faction had suddenly disappeared a few days before the disbandment was formally announced.
-Intelligence reports indicated that they had gone to Myanmar and China, both of which hosted numerous camps for training and shelter for these militants groups.
-They had trickled back in to India over the next few years along with a significant amount of modern weapons and training to use them.
-Over the next 15 years, NNFC became the biggest and most dangerous militant group in the north-east with almost a paramilitary like structure.
+The current head of NNFC was Nuzota Swuro who commanded the loyalty of a large faction in NSC.
+Some members of this faction had suddenly disappeared a few days before the disbandment was formally announced.
+Intelligence reports indicated they had gone to Myanmar and China, both hosts to numerous training and shelter camps for these militant groups.
+They had trickled back into India over the few years along with a significant amount of modern weapons and training..
+Over the next 15 years, NNFC became the biggest and most dangerous militant group in the north-east with almost a paramilitary-like structure.
 They had training camps and supply pads in China, Myanmar and Bangladesh which were mostly out of reach from Indian defence forces and intelligence agencies.
-Ill equipped security forces of two neighbouring countries had little interest and no resources to act against the terrorists hiding in deep jungles who rarely if ever operated against their interests.
+Ill-equipped security forces of Myanmar and Bangladesh had little interest and no resources to act against the terrorists hiding in deep jungles who rarely, if ever, operated against their interests.

 Barua’s ears perked up upon hearing the name but he feigned disinterest, “What about him?”

-“Do you know where is he now and what he is doing?”
+“Do you know where he is now and what he is doing?”

 “Come on Khe,” Barua sighed, “Enough with the games.”

-600 Kalashnikovs with 2.2 lakh rounds, 60 RPG-7 with 170 rockets, 180 9 mm pistols with 50 thousand rounds, 1000 grenades, 450 kilos of plastic explosives, 30 electric detonators and there are some drugs, light machine guns, grenade launchers and 6-8 mortars too, but I don’t remember the quantity.
+And before you pay me, let me tell you about some of the weapons in the consignment, right?
+400 Kalashnikovs with 1.2 lakh rounds, 60 RPGs with 110 rockets, 180 pistols with 10 thousand rounds, 500 grenades, 450 kilos of plastic explosives, 30 electric detonators and there are some pills, light machine guns, grenade launchers and mortars too, but I don’t remember the quantity.
 The paper I gave you has them all and some more.”

 Since we are such old friends, I’ve scribbled down the phone number for one of the hawala guys that Elias used.
 All you have to do now is, well… do whatever you James Bonds do.”

-Barua stared at the slip of paper in his hand trying to read it in the dark and said without looking up, “This consignment of weapons is enough to fight a full fledged war for weeks and should cost tens of crores.
+Barua stared at the slip of paper in his hand trying to read it in the dark, and said without looking up, “This consignment of weapons is enough to fight a full-fledged war for weeks and should cost tens of crores.
 How reliable is this information and who is paying for it?”

 “Well, you are not that good looking at this age to have another affair.”
 Barua took out an envelope and handed it over.
 “The usual.
 If this information is correct, then more next time we meet.”

 Khekaho pocketed the envelope and both men shook hands to leave.
 Barua had tried to play it cool but he felt excitement he had not felt in years.
-If Khekaho was correct, they had the chance to deal a huge if not a finishing blow to NNFC.
+If Khekaho was correct, they had the chance to deal a huge, if not a finishing blow to NNFC.